enphysoft/ascelike-new-lyx/README.md

 * sudo texhash

 # Lyx Install
-* Open Lyx program and reconfigure.
+* Open Lyx program and *reconfigure*.
+* Copy ascelike-new-lyx.lyx to your own file name, i.e., myASCElike.lyx.
+* Open the file using Lyx and enjoy writing a paper to ASCE journals!